FENDER NOISELESS PICKUPS REFERENCE

 The prices recently have been very propped up, almost as much as the Hot Noiseless.

-(SISTER PICKUP: see HOT Noiseless at the bottom of this page which is a ceramic version of these, inspired by the wonderful legacy of Jeff Beck)
+SISTER PICKUP: see HOT Noiseless at the bottom of this page which is a ceramic version of these, inspired by the wonderful legacy of Jeff Beck and first found on his Artist Model Strats.

 Available now on some MIM Strats like the Deluxe.
-See PLAYER PLUS for an upgraded version of them.
+Now (as or 2023) the PLAYER PLUS has an upgraded version of them.
 I have NEVER seen these on Custom Shop guitars ever but it could happen, and may have happened and I just don’t have that info.

 This pickup was originally on Fender American Deluxe from Approx. 1998 to 2003 – Originally called noiseless with no term vintage.
 They are now referred to as Vintage Noiseless.
 They are still sold by Fender.

-Subjective Sound: Some consider these to be darker and “smokier” sounding but somewhat crispy on the top, these are not high output pickups being 3 out of a 5, but not the lowest- (see Hot Ceramic Noiseless for a more aggressive and in your face output)
+Subjective Sound: Some consider these to be darker and “smokier” sounding but somewhat crispy on the top, these are not high output pickups being 3 out of a 5, but not the lowest- (see Hot Ceramic Noiseless for a more aggressive and in your face output, but with less sparkle)

 Wiring: I’m not sure why but the Bridge might have a YELLOW wire instead of a white one.
 The measurements don’t really vary so I’m not sure why the wire color is different.

-• Alnico 2 magnets to create complex harmonics with warmer attack and less-aggressive midrange .
+Current versions use Alnico 2 magnets to create complex harmonics with warmer attack and less-aggressive midrange

 STATED VALUES: DC Resistance: 9.8K, Inductance: 3.0 Henries